J&J Medical Connect

 • In sensitivity analysis 2 (fixed gap), on-label treatment persistence was defined as the absence of treatment discontinuation for a fixed 84 days.

-• Weighted Cox proportional hazard models were used to compare the on-label persistence through 12 months post-index between the SMR-weighted SC TREMFYA and SC IL-17Ai groups.
+• Weighted Cox proportional hazards models were used to compare on-label persistence through 12 months after the index date between the standardized mortality ratio-weighted SC TREMFYA and SC IL-17Ai groups.

 Results